rklymentiev/py-for-neuro/slides/chapter3_02_pandas.md

 Notes: Calling a `.info()` method is always a good place to start working with your data.
 It gives you a brief overview what's inside your DataFrame.
 As you can see, here we have 436 rows (observations) and 12 columns (features).

 In the columns table you see the column name, how many non-null values are present (in other words, how many values are **not** missing) and what are the type of variables in each column.
-Note that `pandas` marks strings as `object`.
+Note that Pandas marks strings as `object`.

 We can already notice that column `Delay` has only 20 values, meaning that `436-20=416` values are missing.
 Missing values are represented as `np.NaN`, which stands for Non A Number.
 ---